AMSTERDAM REVIEW

 at a higher speed, then become it.

-An investigation has been launched,
+An investigation has been launched, is now ongoing, persists

-from the mirage
+in the mirage configured/

 reconfigured

-we can’t escape around the room.
+we can’t escape around the room,

 Insofar as the nervous mind supplies the system’s orchestra,